Linux alias command

-Invoking alias with no arguments will display all currently aliased commands.
+Invoking alias with no arguments displays all currently aliased commands.

 alias ls='ls --color=auto'

 alias ll='ls -la'

-Create an alias "ll" which will run ls with the options to display all files (-a) in a long list format (-l).
+Create an alias "ll" which runs ls with the options to display all files (-a) in a long list format (-l).

 alias ..='cd ..'